very-good-science/data-ethics-club/site/contents/join_in/meetings/2022/02-feb/09-02-22_meeting.md

 ### Discussion points

-To be confirmed!
+There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.
+- __Q1:__ What do you think about the authors’ approach (framing of the experiment, the first vs the second attempt, tools suggested, their reflections, Nick’s email)?
+- __Q2:__ Going beyond data sci-social sci divide: What other divides, binaries and camps should we pay attention to?
+- __Q3:__ What intervention could we stage in this group?

 <!--

-There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.
-- DISCUSSION-POINT-ONE
-- DISCUSSION-POINT-TWO
-- DISCUSSION-POINT-THREE

 ---